15 Best Upper Ab Exercises To Get Perfect Six Pack Abs

 12. Elbow To Knee Side Plank Crunch

-The Elbow To Knee Side Plank Crunch is a brilliant bodyweight exercise that helps you to develop the strength and stability of your upper abs and oblique.
+The Elbow Knee Side Plank Crunch is a brilliant bodyweight exercise that helps you to develop the strength and stability of your upper abs and oblique.

 Combine your standard crunches with side plank exercise into one move that will challenge your balance, tone up your waist, and strengthen your core.